ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/additional_fields.rst

     The ``?tql=`` and ``?fields=`` query parameters can be combined in a single request.
 For example, the following query will return all Indicators, along with their respective Tags and Attributes, that belong to the ``Demo Community`` owner:

     ``GET /v3/indicators?tql=ownerName EQ "Demo Community"&fields=tags&fields=attributes``

+    Depending on the tool you're using to interact with the ThreatConnect API, it may be necessary to encode the URL in your request when including query parameters.
+For example, some tools may accept ``?tql=ownerName EQ "Demo Community"&fields=tags&fields=attributes`` as a valid URL, while others require the URL be encoded (e.g., ``?tql=ownerName%20EQ%20%22Demo%20Community%22&fields=tags&fields=attributes``).
+If you submit a request with query parameters and a ``401 Unauthorized`` error is returned, verify whether the URL in your request is encoded properly for your preferred API tool.